 In general, Sanofi uses personal information for the following purposes:

-Sanofi discloses personal information to third parties, including its associated Companies, within or outside of Australia or New Zealand, including but not limited to: France, USA, Singapore and Japan to help Sanofi improve its pharmaceutical, consumer healthcare, rare disease, vaccine and animal health products and health services.
-Information may also be disclosed to regulatory authorities and ethics committees as part of a clinical trial evaluation, monitoring or inspection process.
-Sanofi will also disclose personal information to its Affiliate in Malaysia for the purposes of processing invoices and accounts.
+Sanofi may disclose personal information to third parties, including its associated companies, within or outside of Australia or New Zealand, including but not limited to: France, USA, Singapore and Japan to help Sanofi improve its pharmaceutical, consumer healthcare, rare diseases and vaccine products and health services.
+Sanofi may also disclose personal information to a related company in Malaysia for the purposes of processing invoices and accounts.

 In most cases, if you do not provide information about yourself which Sanofi has requested, Sanofi may not be able to provide you with the relevant service or information required.